syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### connectors.horizontalAlign `String`
+### connectors.horizontalAlign `enum`
 {:#members:connectors-horizontalalign}

 Sets the horizontal alignment of the connector.
-Applicable, if the parent of the connector is a container
+Applicable, if the parent of the connector is a container.
+See <a href="global.html#horizontalalignment">HorizontalAlignment</a>

 #### Default Value

-* HorizontalAlignment.Left
+* ej.datavisualization.Diagram.HorizontalAlignment.Left

 #### Example